Komdosh/CrackingTheCodingInterview/4-trees-graphs/README.md

 ## 10. Check Subtree

 T1 and T2 are two very large binary trees, with T1 much bigger than T2.
 Create an algorithm to determine if T2 is a subtree of T1.
-A tree T2 is a subtree of T1 if there exists a node n in Tl such that the subtree of n is identical to T2.
+A tree T2 is a subtree of T1 if there exists a node n in T1 such that the subtree of n is identical to T2.
 That is, if you cut off the tree at node n, the two trees would be identical.

 <details>